-I wrote a whole post about lashes many months ago now (click here) and that post was very well received, so since then it has been on my list to do a nails edition of the post.
+I wrote a whole post about lashes months ago now (click here) and that post was very well received, so since then it has been on my list to do a nails 101 edition of the post.
 I am only finally getting round to it though!
-I have had acrylics nails on and off for about 18 months now and I have shellac on for around 2 years, so I think I have a lot of tips and advice to talk about as I am honestly obsessed with getting my nails done.
+I have had acrylics nails on and off for about 18 months now and I have shellac on for around 2 years, so I think I have a lot of tips and advice to talk about in this nails 101 as I am honestly obsessed with getting my nails done.
 I used to see girls having them on at secondary school over Christmas (when the fashion was to have big square and short ones- oh 2013 fashion what were you thinking?) and I fell in love with how they looked.
 When I went to sixth form I decided that I wanted them on myself, as I could get infills frequently and I didn’t have to take them off as you could have whatever nail polish you wanted at sixth form.
 I haven’t looked back since!
 I have had them on basically since then and even though I have had 3 breaks from acrylics, I have shellac on pretty much permanently.
 I can’t remember the last time that I painted my nails myself!

-All of the photos in this post are the nails that I have had over the past year or so, obviously I have had a lot more than this but I only take photos of my favourite sets!
+All of the photos in this nails 101 post are the nails that I have had over the past year or so, obviously I have had a lot more than this but I only take photos of my favourite sets!

 I love having my nails done and I love the feeling of having a fresh set of nails on.
 I always feel so much more confident and ‘myself’ with longer nails, they make me feel more feminine (and like a boss at the same time!).
 Especially as I’m a heavy ring wearer, I think they compliment my style so well, but I know a lot of people that don’t like having long nails due to the nature of their job or just personal preference.
 My favourite shape without a doubt is the pointed style, which is pictured in most of these photos.
 I think that they suit my hand shape the best and the elongated style is really feminine in my opinion.
 At the beginning of the year I had the classic square shape, which was nice for a change but I much prefer the pointed ones and they are the ones that I currently have.

-Colour is the most important thing for me and over the years I think I have had nearly every colour under the sun.
+Colour is the most important thing for me when it comes to my nails and over the years I think I have had nearly every colour under the sun.
 If you know me you will know how much I love glitter so I usually try to incorporate a glitter somewhere on my nails, usually on my thumb and fourth finger to compliment the main colour.
 Sparkles just makes me happy and I think that my favourite nails I’ve ever had are the ones where it is a neutral tone glitter on every finger as I just feel like a sparkly princess.
 They are always the nails I have on a special occasion like my birthday or Christmas, and I usually save them for times like that so they are more special.
 My favourite colour that I have ever had is the sparkly glitter for my body shop event, each time I looked down at my hands I swooned a little and since then I’ve never been able to get the exact same colour again!

 Something I would note is that you often see girls on Instagram with white acrylics and they look gorgeous, and I think they look fab for summer holidays and for making tanned skin pop.
 However, when I had them I found that they faded to an off cream colour really quickly and I actually had to go back sooner to have them taken off as they just looked disgusting after just under 2 weeks..
 If you want something paler I would recommend a super pale pink or grey colour instead to save yourself from that problem.